 - Developing a Business Model for a startup venture

-- Building Minimum Viable Products (= prototypes) and testing them with customers
+- Building Minimum Viable Products (= experiments) and testing them with customers

-- Understanding that failure is inevitable in entrepreneurship (and in innovation)… but also a great source of learning and inspiration
+- Understanding that failure is inevitable in innovation… but also a source of learning

-- Actively engaging in the entrepreneurship communities in Denmark, Sweden, and Finland.
+- Actively engaging in the entrepreneurship communities in Denmark, Sweden and Germany.

 Faculty: Mikael Fuhr, email@example.com